bishwambharsen/bishwambharsen/README.md

 - 👋 Hi, I’m @bishwambharsen
-- 👀 I’m interested in Salesforce Apex, LWC related dev work.
+- 👀 I’m interested in Salesforce Apex and LWC related dev work.
-- 💞️ I’m looking to collaborate on LWC, Aura, Apex
+- 💞️ I’m looking to collaborate on LWC and Apex
 - 📫 How to reach me ... bishwambhar.sen@gmail.com

 <!---